Education Administration (EDAD)

 EDAD 5332.
 Adm & Org Of Public Schools.
 3 Hours.

-This introductory course deals with the basic activities of educational management, theories and concepts, organization, and governance of the public schools.
+Students are introduced to the basic activities of educational management, theories and concepts, organization, and governance of the public schools.

 EDAD 5352.
 Communication for Ed Leaders.
 3 Hours.